Electromagnetic compatibility: Coupling mechanisms

-Inductive coupling

-Inductive coupling occurs where the source and victim are separated by a short distance (typically less than a wavelength).
-Strictly, "Inductive coupling" can be of two kinds, electrical induction and magnetic induction.
-It is common to refer to electrical induction as capacitive coupling, and to magnetic induction as inductive coupling.

-Capacitive coupling

-Capacitive coupling occurs when a varying electrical field exists between two adjacent conductors typically less than a wavelength apart, inducing a change in voltage on the receiving conductor.
+Capacitive coupling occurs when a varying electrical field exists between two adjacent conductors, inducing a change in voltage on the receiving conductor.

-Magnetic coupling

-Inductive coupling or magnetic coupling occurs when a varying magnetic field exists between two parallel conductors typically less than a wavelength apart, inducing a change in voltage along the receiving conductor.
+Inductive coupling or magnetic coupling occurs when a varying magnetic field exists between two parallel conductors, inducing a change in voltage along the receiving conductor.

-Radiative coupling

-Radiative coupling or electromagnetic coupling occurs when source and victim are separated by a large distance, typically more than a wavelength.
+Radiative coupling or electromagnetic coupling occurs when source and victim are separated by a large distance.
 Source and victim act as radio antennas: the source emits or radiates an electromagnetic wave which propagates across the space in between and is picked up or received by the victim.

-EMC control
+Control

 The damaging effects of electromagnetic interference pose unacceptable risks in many areas of technology, and it is necessary to control such interference and reduce the risks to acceptable levels.

 The control of electromagnetic interference (EMI) and assurance of EMC comprises a series of related disciplines: